sslover/node-express-mongodb-heroku-boilerplate/README.md

 ### This App's Framework and NodeJS

+This app uses the following libraries and concepts:

 #### ExpressJS

-ExpressJS (http://expressjs.com/guide.html) is a popular framework for building web applications in NodeJS.
-ExpressJS's core is taken from the Connect framework.
+ExpressJS (http://expressjs.com/) is a popular framework for building web applications in NodeJS.

 #### Routing

 Routing is how you direct the user's requested URL to retrieve the appropriate 'page' or save the submitted form.
-All routes execute functions, the callbacks should receive a request and response object from Express
+All routes execute functions, the callbacks should receive a request and response object from Express:

-app.get('/page1',function(request, response){
+app.get('/hello',function(request, response){
+    // when the user requests the /hello page, this function is called
-    //your code goes here
+    // your code goes here
 })

 #### HTTP Methods

-GET- a user requests a web page or resource
+GET - a user requests a web page or resource

 	app.get('/bio',function(request, response){
 	    console.log("GET request for /bio");